 Get the Alto 7+ if you need HDMI, but if you want something much more compact that has similar audio reproduction without a subwoofer, go for the Solo 5.

-Get the YAS-207 if you have a hard time hearing dialog and want better center-channel performance, but if you want a more feature-packed soundbar that lets you customize your sound, go for the HW-R550.
+Get the Yamaha if you have a hard time hearing dialogue and want better center-channel performance, but if you want a more feature-packed soundbar that lets you customize your sound, go for the Samsung instead.

 Our recommendations above are what we think are currently the best budget soundbars for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).